 Around 10 years ago, its primary aim was to reduce costs, so lower salaries – as well as reduced taxes and decreased maintenance costs – were the most popular reasons to go offshore.
 Nowadays, tech companies are rather looking abroad for talents as they feel the lack of qualified human resources in the home country.

 For instance, American job markets are in dire need of tech specialists.
 With numerous openings every month, software companies in the USA are struggling to find and hire talented engineers.
 According to The APP Association, nearly a quarter-million software developer vacancies are open in the US alone.
 Meanwhile, only around 62,000 computer science students graduate and join the workforce annually.
 With such numbers, tech companies experience significant problems with hiring, even if they have sufficient funding.

 And that’s where offshoring comes in handy.
-Today, product and service tech companies, as well as manufacturers, shift their activities to distant locations to fill the talent gap.
-Many world-famous corporations are now considering offshoring vs outsourcing models.
-They set up offices, launch factories, or build teams abroad.
+Today, product and service tech companies, as well as manufacturers, shift their activities to distant locations to fill the talent gap, for instance, opt for IT outsourcing to Latin America, as well as other locations or approaches.
+Many world-famous corporations are, in fact, considering offshoring vs outsourcing models.
+They set up offices, launch factories, or build teams abroad, e.g., choosing offshore Salesforce development services for the Salesforce platform maintenance.
 When a company decides to move offshore, they can start their own office and take care of all operational issues on their own.
 Alternatively, they can engage a vendor to set up everything for them.

 In fact, you can involve a vendor only for non-core business activities.
 For example, it’s possible to open your own software development office abroad and get back-office support from your operational management provider.
 In this case, you stay focused on your product, while your local vendor takes care of HR payroll & accounting, recruitment, office procurements, and IT legal & compliance services, etc.